Menu

 • Overall score: 54/100

-Scores are based on surveys taken from Mount Sinai Medical Center’s inpatients inquiring about the different aspects of their stay after they were discharged.
+Scores are based on surveys taken from Mount Sinai Medical Center’s inpatients inquiring about the different aspects of their stays after they were discharged:

 • Willingness to recommend: 3/5